Parity Pipeline

 Bio

 JULYA JARA is a film director with formal training in acting.
-She earned her BA in Theatre from the Boris Shchukin Theatre Institute, where she graduated with distinction.
+She earned her Bachelor of Arts in Theatre from the Boris Shchukin Theatre Institute, where she graduated with distinction.
+As an actress, she has worked across theatre, film, and television.

-Julya’s work behind the camera is informed by her experience on stage and screen as an actress, and by her background in photography and visual storytelling.
+Julya’s work behind the camera is informed by her background in photography and visual storytelling.

 Screening History